suryajeetlondhe/flutter_interview_questions/README.md

 with objects of the correct type or handle them appropriately if they don't match."

 ---

-141) 🔹What is the as Operator in Dart?
+141.🔹What is the as Operator in Dart?
+---
 In Dart, the as operator is used to cast an object to a specific type.
-It allows you to explicitly convert an object to a target type, provided the object is compatible with that type.
+It allows you to
+     explicitly convert an object to a target type, provided the object is compatible with that type.